-Serbia: World Bank is suggesting strategic partner for EPS18.
-May 2017. / News Serbia Energy
+Serbia: World Bank is suggesting strategic partner for EPS, News Serbia Energy

 Country Manager of the World Bank in Serbia Tony Verheijen said that since the privatization of state-owned power utility EPS would be too complicated, it would be best that Serbian Government consider strategic know-how partnership for the company.

 Verheijen recalled that even after financial consolidation in 2016, EPS still recorded losses, neither did it cut costs nor reduced the manpower.
 Due to huge losses the World Bank proposed 3.8 % electricity price increase.
 At that time, lay-offs and cost reduction were agreed upon.
 But, Verheijen believes that the company is currently working according to the plan and announced that major status assessment will take place in July this year.
 On the basis of those data, World Bank will adopt financial model for EPS for the period until 2019 and recommend it to the Government.

 After the assessment in July, the final decision will be reached whether the price of electricity should be increased.
 In 2016 the World Bank Office already expressed their stand that it should rise annually during next two years.
 Regarding the privatization, he said that strategic partnership may be the best option for the company, and with good management in place EPS would have positive impact on Serbian economy in general.
 However, the World Bank will not insist on that option and it is up to the Serbian Government to decide how to proceed.